 Six years after NICE recommended a new screening test for Down’s syndrome on the Welsh NHS, it is not accessible to the majority of Welsh patients.

-Commenting on the Welsh Government’s planned deal to buy the Denbighshire site of a former Hotpoint factory, Welsh Conservative Shadow Minister for Business William Graham AM, said:
+Commenting on the Welsh Government’s publication of further details relating to the delivery of ‘prudent healthcare in Wales’, Welsh Conservative Shadow Minister for Health, Darren Millar AM, said:

 “Much of the detail within Labour’s ‘prudent healthcare’ is common sense.
 But it will only work in the long-term if Labour gets the NHS it manages back on track."

 Labour’s First Minister must explain how his newly appointed Minister for Almost Everything intends to manage her bulging portfolio and how splitting agriculture and environment will benefit communities – or risk trust being lost in his government.

 That’s the call from Welsh Conservatives – who have raised questions over one of the largest and most varied ministerial portfolios in 15 years of the National Assembly."

 Commenting on the warning from Age Cymru that thousands of families in Wales risk missing out on reclaiming wrongly paid care home fees because the Welsh Government failed to adequately promote the deadline for claims to the NHS, Darren Millar AM, Shadow Minister for Health, said:

 Commenting on a High Court decision to dismiss a legal challenge made by Hywel Dda reorganisation campaigners – Assembly Member for Preseli Pembrokeshire, Paul Davies, said:

 “This is a disappointing decision which does not signal the end of our fight against Labour’s devastating plans."